Course Testing Requirements

 § In order to ensure that everything runs smoothly for your students, follow our recommendations regarding D2L settings and test design:

 § Handle cases of suspected cheating.
-If CFAA staff detects cheating, they will write an incident note, collect any evidence of cheating, and turn over both to you.
+If CFAA staff detects cheating, they will write an Incident Report, collect any evidence of cheating, and turn over both to you.
 Staff will inform the student of the suspected cheating, but allow him or her to complete the test.

 § Actively discourage cheating.
 The CFAA follows nationwide best practices to reduce cheating.
 To assist us, please do the following:

 The center is able to provide certain accommodations for students who have followed ETSU's protocol for documenting disabilities.
 Available accommodations include wheelchair-accessible testing stations, low-distraction testing and extra time.
 Low-distraction testing consists of seating students in a corner of the main testing area and offering them earplugs (available to all students upon request).
 If a student requires other accommodations, the instructor and student should contact the Office of Disability Services.
 Faculty planning to send students to the CFAA for testing accommodations must notify the center in advance.
-Although most testing at the center is on a walk-in basis, students receiving accommodations should call 439-6708 to schedule an appointment.
+Students receiving accommodations should call 439-6708 to schedule an appointment.

-For special circumstances, please contact Testing Services Director Lea Brown at firstname.lastname@example.org
+For special circumstances, please contact Interim Testing Coordinator Eric Hunt at firstname.lastname@example.org

 Although we would like to honor all requests for test proctoring, if requests exceed our capacity we will use the following criteria when reviewing requests.
 We give highest priority to: